-Let's face it; we all have different opinions when it comes to the gospel.
-There are times when I have to choose between speaking up or keeping quiet to save my friendships during the Bible study.
+Let's face it; we all have different opinions regarding the gospel.
+Sometimes I must choose between speaking up or keeping quiet to save my friendships during Bible study.

-It is no secret that some church members are so passionate about the gospel and anyone who thinks differently is treated as an outsider or the devil's advocate.
+It is no secret that some church members are passionate about the gospel, and anyone who thinks differently is treated as an outsider or the devil's advocate.

 A Christian blog is a perfect place or platform to voice your opinions and find your voice.

 The best part is that the world is full of people who think like you, and once you start writing, they will find you.

 3 - A Christian Blog will help you build an audience

 Without an audience, your evangelism efforts are but in vain.

 Let's face it; the church works so hard to build an audience ( members) without which you do not have a church.